codacy/docs/docs/release-notes/self-hosted/self-hosted-v6.0.0.md

 # Self-hosted v6.0.0

-These release notes are for [Codacy Self-hosted v6.0.0](https://github.com/codacy/chart/releases/tag/6.0.0){: target="_blank"}, released on February 28, 2022. <!-- TODO Update release date -->
+These release notes are for [Codacy Self-hosted v6.0.0](https://github.com/codacy/chart/releases/tag/6.0.0){: target="_blank"}, released on March 1, 2022.

 📢 [Visit the Codacy roadmap](https://roadmap.codacy.com) and <span class="skip-vale">let us know</span> your feedback on both new and planned product updates!